UPDATED: July 15, 2022

-How to create MST file (MSI transform)
+How to open MST files?

-How to create MST file
+How to Create MST for MSI

 Create Blank MST

-Select New MST… from MENU.
+2. Select New MST… from MENU.

-Make necessary changes to the opened MSI database.
-Find instructions on how to edit MSI in our complete guide.
+4. Make necessary changes to the opened MSI database.
+Detailed instructions on how to edit MSI are in our complete guide.

 Create Response MST

-Click Next to start the MSI installation simulation.
+5. Click Next to start the MSI installation simulation.

-7. Review captured changes and inputs such as Properties, Features and Dicrectories by opening the respective tab.
-If needed, you can add or remove a property, a feature, and a directory by clicking the Add or Remove buttons on the respective Properties, Features and Dicrectories tabs.
+7. Review captured changes and inputs such as Properties, Features, and Directories by opening the corresponding tab.
+If needed, you can add or remove a property, feature, or directory by clicking the Add or Remove buttons in the tabs.
 Data from these tabs will be saved to the response transform.

 Capture System Changes to MST

-Choose an MSI package (e.g. Firefox Installer.msi), for which you want to create a transform file and click Open.
+5. Choose an MSI package (e.g. Firefox Installer.msi), for which you want to create a transform file and click Open.

 6. Review and update Application Details, Transform options and click Build MST to generate an MSI transform (MST) file.
 Your MST file is located in the “MST” subfolder of the project folder.